-- 1. Differentiate between the most common cardiovascular and renal disorders. - 2.
-Develop a patient care plan for cardiovascular and renal disorders through selecting the appropriate pharmacological and non-pharmacological measures. - 3.
-Evaluate the patient treatment outcomes and select appropriate alternative approaches when necessary.
+- 1- Differentiate between the most common psychiatric and neurologic disorders. - 2- Develop a patient care plan for psychiatric and neurologic disorders through selecting the appropriate pharmacological and non-pharmacological measures. - 3- Evaluate the patient treatment outcomes and select appropriate alternative approaches when necessary.